-Access for Sight Impaired Consumers (ASIC) is an independent, consumer-driven advocacy coalition registered under the BC Societies Act (Incorporation Number S0073154) that focuses on mitigating and removing inequitable access impacting British Columbian residents who are blind, partially sighted, or deafblind.
-Many of our partner organizations are associated with widely recognized provincial or national bodies serving the 65,000 BC residents who are affected by one of the four most common eye diseases which has already claimed or could lead to a total or partial sight loss.
+Access for Sight Impaired Consumers (ASIC) is an independent, consumer-driven advocacy coalition registered under the BC Societies Act that promotes awareness of blindness-related issues and champions the removal of systemic barriers that impede the independent access for residents of British Columbia who are blind, partially sighted, or deafblind.
+Many of our partner organizations are associated with widely recognized provincial or national bodies serving the 272,000 BC residents who have mild to severe sight loss.
+Approximately 64,500 of these individuals are classified as legally blind due to one of the four most common eye diseases which has rendered them totally blind or partially sighted.
 Our mission is to collaborate with these and other community partners to increase awareness and provide a better understanding of the systemic barriers, be they physical or attitudinal, that impact the independence and equitable access for those with sight loss.
-Our aim is to build inclusive communities for people with sight loss by promoting equitable access and supporting independent living through the removal of these systemic barriers.
+Our aim is to assist in building inclusive communities for persons with sight loss by promoting equitable access and supporting independent living through the removal of these systemic barriers.

 ASIC returns after brief hiatus

 Following 20 years of providing advocacy services for the benefit of British Columbians and other Canadians with sight loss, the Access for Sight Impaired Consumers Board elected to step back and take a much-needed break in May 2017.
-After a brief hiatus to recharge and regroup, Access for Sight Impaired Consumers returns as a non-profit society with a revitalized commitment to awareness and advocacy for the removal of systemic barriers affecting BC residents with sight loss.
+After a brief hiatus to recharge and regroup, we return as a non-profit society with a revitalized commitment to awareness and advocacy for the removal of systemic barriers affecting BC residents with sight loss.

 What kinds of access we’ve helped create

 Since 1998, ASIC has approached all levels of government, public and private corporations, and service providers to create awareness of the myriad of challenges and barriers impacting the independence of people who are blind, partially sighted, or deafblind.
 Often, service providers are unaware of the barriers they themselves have created, and truly do not know how to make their services or venues more accessible.
-This is how ASIC can help.
-Our philosophy encompasses both an understanding of these barriers and a proven ability to innovate collaboratively in order to reach alternatives, resulting in improved access and independence for those of us living with sight loss.
+This is how Access for Sight Impaired Consumers can help.
+Our philosophy encompasses both an understanding of these barriers and a proven ability to innovate collaboratively to reach alternatives, resulting in improved access and independence for those of us living with sight loss.